hazra-kerubo/MTN-DataScienceET-Group/README.md

 # MTN-DataScienceET-Group

-This is our first Data Science mini Project project 2.0 DATA UNDERSTANDING
+2.0 DATA UNDERSTANDING
 2.1 Collect Data
 The Data that we will use is secondary data that MTN gathered from the cities in Cote d'Ivoire.
 The data was collected over a 3-day period.